readevalprint/readevalprint.github.com/_posts/2014-07-03-this-optimiztion-was-just-right.md

 Now I'm on a roll!
 What else is there...?
 Derp.
 The obvious, booleans!

-    # And then I was thinking that I was over thinking it and tried an or on a whim.
+    # And then I was thinking that I was over thinking it and tried an "or" on a whim.
     normalized_boolean = '''\
     (header1.split(':')[0] in normalized_bad_list) or (header2.split('=')[1] in normalized_bad_list)
     '''